-OTHER STUDENT SERVICES INFORMATION FROM THE DEAN'S OFFICE
+OTHER STUDENT SERVICES INFORMATION

-ACCESS TO FACULTY-All full-and part-time faculty must establish and publish office hours in a manner visible to students.
-This includes faculty who are teaching at the main campus, the branch campus, the off-campus sites or through distance learning formats.
-Information regarding the location of the office, contact methods (i.e. telephone, e-mail, and mailbox location) and the days and times available must be included on the course syllabus.
+ACCESS TO FACULTY-All full- and part-time faculty must establish and publish office hours in a manner visible to students.
+This includes faculty who are teaching at Roane County, Oak Ridge, the off-campus sites or through distance learning formats.
+Information regarding the location of the office, contact methods (i.e., telephone, e-mail, and mailbox location) and the days and times available must be included on the course syllabus.
 In addition, faculty locator data is available on the college's web page and in printed form in the academic division offices.

-BULLETIN BOARDS-College regulations require that all notices, posters, advertisements, announcements, and other bulletin board information be approved by the Office of the Dean of Student Services and Multicultural Affairs (Roane County), Dean of the Oak Ridge Campus (Oak Ridge), or the directors at the Scott, Loudon, Cumberland, and Campbell Centers.
+BULLETIN BOARDS-College regulations require that all notices, posters, advertisements, announcements, and other bulletin board information be approved by the Office of the Assistant VP for Student Services and Multicultural Affairs (Roane County), Dean of the Oak Ridge Campus (Oak Ridge), or the directors of the Fentress, Scott, Loudon, Knox, Cumberland, and Campbell Centers.
 Approval may be obtained during normal working hours.
 Notices may remain on display for fourteen days (two weeks) before being removed and discarded.
 Posted material may be saved through personal removal prior to the expiration date.
 Materials should be posted only on bulletin boards, not walls or window space.